SSWConsulting/SSW.Rules.Content/rules/generate-ai-images/rule.md

 As of now, the top contenders are DALL-E 2, Midjourney, and DreamStudio.
 Each of these has features that make them stand out.

+### DALL-E 2
-**DALL-E 2** is an AI system capable of creating realistic images from a natural language description.
+DALL-E 2 is an AI system capable of creating realistic images from a natural language description.
 You can use it here: [DALL-E](https://openai.com/dall-e-2)

 * Has a free trial